evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 If we get back to the box we made, there is only so much fun you can do with it at this point.
 It's just a dumb generic object.
-If you renamed it ``carpet`` and changed its description noone would be the wiser.
+If you renamed it to ``stone`` and changed its description noone would be the wiser.
 However, with the combined use of custom
 `Typeclasses <Typeclasses.html>`_, `Scripts <Scripts.html>`_ and
 object-based `Commands <Commands.html>`_, you could expand it and other